Eightfold way (physics): Development

 Historically, quarks were motivated by an understanding of flavour symmetry.
 First, it was noticed (1961) that groups of particles were related to each other in a way that matched the representation theory of SU(3).
-From that, it was inferred that there is an approximate symmetry of the universe which is parametrized by the group SU(3).
+From that, it was inferred that there is an approximate symmetry of the universe which is represented by the group SU(3).
 Finally (1964), this led to the discovery of three light quarks (up, down, and strange) interchanged by these SU(3) transformations.

 Modern interpretation

 The eightfold way may be understood in modern terms as a consequence of flavor symmetries between various kinds of quarks.
 Since the strong nuclear force affects quarks the same way regardless of their flavor, replacing one flavor of quark with another in a hadron should not alter its mass very much, provided the respective quark masses are smaller than the strong interaction scale—which holds for the three light quarks.
 Mathematically, this replacement may be described by elements of the SU(3) group.
 The octets and other hadron arrangements are representations of this group.